post

 Flight map – Toronto to Victoria

 I am extremely tired when I finally arrive at Victoria Airport.
 It takes me about five days to fully recover from the jet lag.
 The westward journey was certainly the killer.
-I wouldn’t let a travel agent talk me into a 30 hour elapsed time flight again…that’s for sure.
-I should have had an overnight stay in Toronto on the way back, as happened for the start of my trip.
+I wouldn’t let a travel agent talk me into a 30 hour elapsed time flight again.
+I should have stayed overnight in Toronto on the way back, as happened for the start of my trip.